hyunwoongko/kss/README.md

 This parameter indicates whether to use the heuristic algorithm for the open-ended sentence segmentation.
 If you set it `True`, Kss conduct open-ended segmentation.
-If you set it `False`, Kss conduct punctuation-only segmentation..
+If you set it `False`, Kss conduct punctuation-only segmentation.
 I recommend to you set it `False` if input texts follow the punctuation rules relatively well, because Kss can make mistakes sometimes in the parts without punctuation mark.